 The painting must not be forced into the frame—a small gap should be provided to allow for expansion of wood components.
 The frame rebate should be smooth and cushioned to prevent abrasion of the front edges of the painting.
 Abrasive contact with a rough, unfinished rebate results in progressive damage and loss that may spread beyond the contact surface, as shown below.
 The frame should project above the surface of the painting to maximize the frame’s protective function.

 The results of poor storage are evident here, as are paint losses and abrasions along the front edges caused by direct, damaging contact with the frame rebate.

 Wood strength may diminish over time and its hardness and density is variable, so it is a good idea to periodically check the hanging hardware in the back of your picture to ensure it is secure.
 Hanging hardware should always be inserted in the frame, not in the back of the painting.
 Of course the frame joins must be secure or the frame could fall apart; any weak component may put the painting at risk.

-NOT RECOMMENDED.
-Screw eyes are apt to bend (the screw eye at left was removed from an old frame), break, or pull out of the wood.
-The small brass screw eye at right was removed from a four foot square painting!
+NOT RECOMMENDED: The use of inadequate, undersized hardware is all too common.
+Screw eyes are apt to bend, break, or pull out of the wood.
+The bent screw eye at left was removed from an old frame, and the small brass screw eye was removed from a four foot square painting!